The book tries to reflect on individual’s professional growth in the contemporary era of fickle employment guarantees.

 - Avoid complacency: The world changes really fast, Detroit use to be what Silicon Valley is today but then it became complacent and has been reduced to abandoned buildings.
-People who become complacent with their skill set, would realizes that, it has become outdated.
+People who become complacent with their skill set would realize that it has become outdated.
 The book emphasizes that one must update his/her skill set (hard as well as soft) regularly.

-- Competitive advantage: The authors rejects the theoretical notion of “inherent passion” and “static world”.
+- Competitive advantage: The authors reject the theoretical notion of “inherent passion” and “static world”.

 Since the world is dynamic, one cannot expect a fixed plan to work, the plan has to evolve as the world changes.

 What you have Assets (qualitative skills as well as quantitive money/real estate) alone are not sufficient unless someone is willing to pay for them.